 TWIA's commitment to planning and proficiently executing the plan is evidenced by quality assurance (QA) scores and policyholder satisfaction levels.
 Policyholders can access TWIA's Customer Care Survey (CCS), launched in April 2012, via TWIA's website or by using their smartphones to scan QR codes on payment letters.
 QA scores are the result of quality assurance evaluations of claim files.
 Analysts conduct monthly reviews of each Claims Examiner's files, evaluating the file for regulatory compliance and to ensure accurate coverage analysis, loss investigation, loss valuation, and reserving.
-The following exhibit illustrates the improvements that management has implemented in both claims handling and policyholder customer service.
+The Claims Performance exhibit in the Report Summary illustrates the improvements that management has implemented in both claims handling and policyholder customer service.